OAXFoundation/oaxfoundation.github.io/_posts/2019-03-07-OAX-Foundation-AMA — -SDK-release-and-partnerships!.md

 **Q 6.
 Could you elaborate more on “non-collateralized”?
 That sounds like someone can place an order to trade COIN_A for COIN_B while he/she doesn’t need to prove he/she has enough COIN_A and to lock the amount?**
 A 6.
 By “non-collateralized” it’s meant that the exchange operator does not need collateral.
 The users must still deposit their funds into the smart contract before they can be traded.

 **Q 7.
 Will there be any instruction video to explain the software development kit (SDK)?
-I don’t see how it is valuable to non-tech investors like me.**
+I don’t see how it is valuable to non-tech token holders like me.**
 A 7.
 The SDK isn’t intended for the “end user” audience.
 It’s a software development kit release that was intended for developers or other exchange operators who have interest in utilizing the decentralized exchange (DEX) technology we developed with Enuma.

 ##### DEX/Platform launch